stencila/dockta/README.md

 #### R

-🦄 If the folder contains a R [`DESCRIPTION`](http://r-pkgs.had.co.nz/description.html) file then Docker will use build an image with the R packages listed under `Imports`. e.g.
+If the folder contains a R [`DESCRIPTION`](http://r-pkgs.had.co.nz/description.html) file then Docker will build an image with the R packages listed under `Imports` installed. e.g.

 ```
 Package: myrproject